Supporting the “Drive Safe Krome Avenue” Campaign

 The Miami-Dade County Public Works and Waste Management Department (PWWM) Traffic Engineering Division (TED) undertook this traffic safety study based on a contract with the Metropolitan Planning Organization (MPO).
 The objective of this study is to identify traffic safety concerns and to recommend countermeasures to improve the operational safety of twenty (20) high-crash locations within municipalities countywide.
 The top 20 crash locations countywide were identified for the study period from 2011 through 2013.

 Miami-Dade MPO Executive Director set to retire

-Irma San Roman, Miami-Dade MPO Executive Director, will be retiring October 31, 2014 after 35 years with Miami-Dade County.
+Irma San Roman, Miami-Dade MPO Executive Director, retired October 31, 2014 after 35 years with Miami-Dade County.
 Irma has spent her entire career dedicated to planning the transportation system in the county.
 With her creativity and open-mind, she supported and led the implementation of many transportation projects benefiting our community.